telerik/ajax-docs/controls/calendar/appearance-and-styling/styles.md

-The **RadCalendar** controls come with a set of predefined styles, which are specified by the styles in the current skin CSS classes.
-If the **[Skin]({%slug calendar/appearance-and-styling/skins%})** property is not set to an empty string, you can use a variety of style properties to further customize the appearance of the control.
+**RadCalendar** controls come with a set of predefined styles, which are specified by the styles in the current skin CSS classes.
+If the [Skin]({%slug calendar/appearance-and-styling/skins%}) property is not set to an empty string, you can use a variety of style properties to further customize the appearance of the control.

 Setting these properties will copy any non-blank elements of the specified style to the specific element of the rendered control, overwriting any existing style elements defined by the used skin.

+>caution
->caution Setting a style property does not always affect the appearance of a control, if the skin has a setting that applies to a more specific element.
+Setting a style property does not always affect the appearance of a control, if the skin has a setting that applies to a more specific element.
 >